KristianKarl-zz/GraphWalker/README.md

 <a name="example-pom-xml"></a>
 ### 2\.1 pom.xml
-Defines the dependencies needed to implement the model and the plugin needed to execute the model.
+Defines the dependencies needed to implement the model and the plugin needed to execution the model.
 A model can use actions and guards of any JSR 223 engine, but we need to add the dependency for the script engine.

 ```xml
 ...